-With more businesses moving online and the world becoming smaller, Skype interviews are quickly becoming the norm when hunting for a job.
+Online interviews are quickly becoming the norm when hunting for a job.
 This is indeed the case when applying for positions with Teacher Horizons.
-To maximise your chances of landing that dream job abroad read below our hints and tips on how to nail your Skype interview.
+To maximise your chances of landing that dream job abroad read below our hints and tips on how to nail your Zoom or Skype interview.

 1/ Be the professional yourself

 Drop that evilteacher33 Skype ID and create yourself a professionally sounding name.
 Plain and simple is good.
 Ensure that your profile photograph is a good one for the corporate world too.
 Nobody wants to see you in your swimwear with a cocktail on the beach in Thailand….
 Here first impressions count same as they would in a face to face interview.
 And while we’re at it – don’t forget to polish up your overall online presence.
 Yes, that’s your Facebook and Gmail profiles and any other traces of your persona on the internet.
 Your employer is guaranteed to look you up!

 2/ Testing, Testing – one, two, one, two…...

 Have you checked that your timezones are in sync?
 Watch out for daylight savings time change!
 Did you test your video and sound and do they work?
 “Skype test call” is your friend.
 Ensure you pick a place with reliable internet connection.

 3/ Dress to impress

 While pyjamas would probably be the most comfortable interview attire in the whole world, it’s not going to do you any favours while on Skype talk with your future boss.
 Dress for the occasion, even if just your top half….
 Pick plain, simple outfits, no wild patterns to set the eyes of the viewer spinning.

 What’s behind and around you?
 Have you tidied up your background?
 Setting up your station (even if temporarily) with an interesting but not overpowering background is a good idea.
 Think bookshelves, house plants, cosy sitting well lit areas.